-When you join the 2020 Workplace Campaign , you are setting an example for all of Douglas County and choosing to play an active part in both our community's recovery and the United Way's ongoing fight against poverty.
+When your business takes part in the 2021 Workplace Campaign , you are setting a positive example and choosing to play an active part in pushing towards racial equity, providing basic needs, helping our community recover from COVID-19, and the United Way's ongoing fight against poverty.

 Running a Workplace Campaign is one of the easiest, and most impactful things a local business can do to help our community in any year.
-The 2020 Campaign is especially significant for so many reasons.
-Our community faces unprecedented challenges, our local businesses are experiencing a wide range of operational realities, and many workers are struggling with feelings of helplessness and heartache.
+The 2021 Campaign is our most streamlined and customizable fundraiser yet.
 By engaging your business in our Workplace Campaign you can help our community recover, through identifying a method which best suits your circumstances, and in a way which empowers your employees and celebrates your companies willingness to contribute.
+The pandemic pushed much of our efforts online and with some precautions still in place, and many workplaces preferring this digital approach, we're retaining the ease of online campaigns while bringing back some of the fun activities and presentations that defined our traditional campaign style.

 Tier 1: Running a Workplace Campaign